Australian constitutional law: Referendum for constitutional amendment

 The text of the Constitution was not presented to the British Parliament for formal enactment until it had been approved by the electors of the colonies.

 On the same principle, any amendment to the Constitution requires approval at a referendum, by the process set out in section 128 of the Constitution.
 A double majority – a majority of electors and of a majority of states – is required.

 Constitutional referendums were based on the Swiss practice.
 However, the Swiss use of the popular initiative in constitutional amendment was not followed, so that constitutional alterations, although they must be approved by the people, can only be initiated by Parliament.

 The use of the referendum in initially adopting the Constitution, and its requirement for constitutional amendment, has been cited by justices of the High Court to argue that the Constitution is fundamentally based on popular sovereignty (rather than on the supremacy of the British Parliament, which is its technical legal foundation).
 This doctrine has achieved greater prominence since the cessation, in 1986, of all authority of that Parliament over Australia: see Constitutional history of Australia for details.

 There have been 44 proposals for constitutional amendment put to the people since Federation.
 Of these, only 8 have passed.

-The growth of central power
+Growth of federal power

 Probably the most obvious development in Australian constitutional law has been the steady growth in the power of the federal government relative to the states.
 Several factors could account for this, including: